 You cannot publish an ArcGIS Server web service from the Database Servers node (.gdb file) in the Catalog tree.
 Services must point to a database connection (.sde file).

-As with all geodatabases on AWS, once the workgroup geodatabases exist, you need to load data into them.
+As with all geodatabases on AWS, once the workgroup geodatabases exist, you must load data into them.

-See the topics in the Administering geodatabases on database servers section of the ArcMap help if you want to customize or directly administer workgroup geodatabases.
+See the Administering geodatabases on database servers section of the ArcMap help for information about customizing or directly administering workgroup geodatabases.